-Current recreation areas comprise the Community Play Park and Coronation Gardens, both situated in the village.
+6.4.1 Current recreation areas comprise the Community Play Park and Coronation Gardens, both situated in the village.
 Coronation Gardens is not an ideal site for recreation due to its location, at the junction of two busy roads.
 There is also an area of recreation land, known as the Sports Field, which is currently used by the Cubs/Scouts one evening a week and is otherwise let out as grazing land.
-The Parish Council has registered this land as a Community Asset, all are Local Green Spaces, and would therefore be protected under Policy D5.
+It is the intention of the Parish Council to register this land as a Community Asset, all are Local Green Spaces.
+To improve the facilities towards the upper/western part of the village, a new amenity space has been designated on part of the field adjacent to the Meadows development site.
+This site, known as Scaur Lane, has been designated for future development, but around half of the site, preferably towards the road frontage, will be utilised as a recreation/amenity space for the village (Fig 8).